 Being single brings several big upsides, like having the freedom to spend your time and money on the things that are important to you (and you alone)!
 Though getting married is a well-known tax advantage, being single can also come in handy during tax refund season.
-So let’s toast to Galentine’s Day (or any other singles celebration) with these five reasons why it pays to be riding solo at tax time.
+So let’s toast to Galentine’s Day (or any other singles’ celebrations) with these five reasons why it pays to be riding solo at tax time.

 A boyfriend or girlfriend can be claimed as a dependent if they pass some of the same tests used to determine if your child or relative can be claimed as a dependent and live with you all year (You can read about the tests here).
 If your significant other can be claimed as a dependent you can claim the new Other Dependent Credit for non-child dependents up to $500.

 It May Be Easier to Qualify for Educational Tax Credits

-The American Opportunity Tax Credit provides a tax credit of up to $2,500 per student off of the taxes you owe if you paid for eligible college expenses for yourself, your spouse or your dependent.
-There’s also the Lifetime Learning Credit, which provides a credit of up to $2,000 per tax return for qualified education expenses — but there are income limitations to both, and a spouse’s income could put you beyond the limit of claiming the education credits.
+The American Opportunity Tax Credit provides a tax credit of up to $2,500 per student off of the taxes you owe if you paid for qualified college expenses for an eligible student.
+There’s also the Lifetime Learning Credit, which provides a credit of up to $2,000 per tax return for qualified education expenses – but there are income limitations to both, if you had a spouse their additional income would put you beyond the limit of claiming the education credits.

-The full amount of the American Opportunity Tax Credit is available for individuals with a Modified Adjusted Gross Income (MAGI) of $90,000 or less or $180,000 for married filing jointly.
-The full Lifetime Learning Credit is available for MAGI up to $67,000 for single filers, and up to $134,000 for married filing jointly.
+The full amount of the American Opportunity Tax Credit is available for individuals with a Modified Adjusted Gross Income (MAGI) of less than $90,000 and less than $180,000 for married filing jointly.
+The full Lifetime Learning Credit is available for MAGI under $68,000 for single filers, and under $136,000 for married filing jointly.

 No “Newlywed Surprise” On Your Taxes